nkessler2000/plant-seedlings/README.md

 `kaggle competitions download -c plant-seedlings-classification`

-To configure paths and other settings, adjust _settings.py_
+To configure paths and other settings, adjust `settings.py`

-To create the converted images, install [GIMP](https://www.gimp.org) and the [BIMP](https://alessandrofrancesconi.it/projects/bimp/) plugin, then use the provided BIMP scripts in the `./bimp` folder of this repository.
+To create the converted images, install [GIMP](https://www.gimp.org) and the [BIMP](https://alessandrofrancesconi.it/projects/bimp/) plugin, then use the provided BIMP scripts in the `./bimp_scripts` folder of this repository.

 Please ensure that all required modules are installed.
 Use the inclded _requirements.txt_ file